NKUlpj/HiADN/README.md

 ```shell
 tensorboard --logdir ./Datasets_NPZ/logs/ --port=<your port>
 ```
-Now you can use visualization in Browser to observe changes in indicators during model training
+Now you can use visualization in Browser[Google Chrome] to observe changes in indicators during model training

 ![](./img/tensorboard.png)